 Kids' Concussions: What You Should Know

-Each year, thousands of children—from grade-school kids who crash their bikes to teenage athletes who collide in midair— hit their heads hard enough to sustain a concussion.
-And each year, according to the U.S. Centers for Disease Control and Prevention, that number goes up.
+Each year, hundreds of thousands of children—from grade-school kids who crash their bikes to teenage athletes who collide in midair— hit their heads hard enough to sustain a concussion.

 What Parents Can Do

 Suspect your child might have a concussion?
 Follow these four steps:

 A concussion is a type of traumatic brain injury, so if there's any question at all, pull them to the sideline.
 Your child doesn't have to be knocked out—or even have trouble walking—to have a concussion.
 The signs can be more subtle.
 Only about 10% of people with concussions lose consciousness.

 - Look for signs and symptoms.

 Concussion symptoms vary and may take up to 24 hours to become apparent.
 Possible signs and symptoms include a dazed look, confusion, dizziness, forgetfulness, headaches, nausea, tiredness, irritability, and depression.
 “Fogginess” is common, as is sensitivity to light or noise.